srg-b/Building-LLM-Powered-Applications/Syllabus for Software Engineers/README.md

 - Include at least one evaluation mechanism and one guardrail
 - This becomes a **portfolio-worthy deliverable**

+## 🧪 Optional Primers

+This course is designed for experienced software engineers, but learners without a strong foundation in Python or recent exposure to core mathematical concepts may benefit from two optional preparatory primers.
+These primers are **not included** in the core 60–80 hour learning time but are recommended for those who need a refresh before diving into the main modules.

+### 📐 Math for AI Primer (Module 0 – Optional, 10 hours)

+This optional module is intended for learners who feel unfamiliar with concepts such as vectors, matrices, dot products, probability distributions, or logarithms.
+It offers an intuitive and visual review of math fundamentals as they appear in embeddings, vector search, and model evaluation throughout the course.

+**Key outcomes:**
+- Understand how linear algebra and probability underpin LLM workflows
+- Gain confidence with concepts like cosine similarity and matrix multiplication
+- Practice math tasks like computing similarities or evaluating simple probabilities

+Resources include video series from 3Blue1Brown, Khan Academy exercises, and short applied explainers.
+The module culminates in a short write-up or notebook with basic math calculations and AI-relevant explanations.

+### 🐍 Python Primer for Engineers (Optional, ~6–10 hours)

+Learners without working knowledge of modern Python (especially those from compiled-language backgrounds like C#, Java, or C++) are encouraged to complete this standalone primer before beginning Module 1.
+The primer emphasizes practical fluency in Python syntax, functions, object handling, and package management.

+**Key outcomes:**
+- Write idiomatic Python using Jupyter, Colab, or local scripts
+- Work with lists, dicts, sets, and common control structures
+- Use key libraries relevant to this course (e.g., `transformers`, `requests`, `numpy`)
+- Handle errors, structure projects, and install packages confidently

+This primer includes curated lessons, hands-on coding tasks, and a small diagnostic to ensure readiness for LLM work in Python.
+It is especially useful for engineers transitioning from enterprise or strongly typed environments.

 ## 🚀 Getting Started

 **Prerequisites**: